 Nelson Mandela’s mission was to liberate all people from the continuing bondage of poverty, suffering, gender and other discrimination.

 Our north star is to inspire millions to live a minimalist, vegan lifestyle.
-This blog together with Fairlings are the stepping stones toward reaching this goal.
+This blog is the stepping stone towards reaching this goal.

 Achieving your north star is not the point.